 48. Duct Tape

 I mean, do I even need to explain??
 This trusty material can be used for a variety of tasks, from fixing a broken taillight to patching up a leaky RV roof.
-In fact, duct tape is one of the most essential RV road trip must haves because if you cant Duct it…well.
-So next time you hit the highway in your RV, make sure you’ve got a roll of duct tape close at hand.
-You’ll be glad you did.
+In fact, duct tape is one of the most essential RV road trip must haves because if you can’t Duct it…well you know the saying.

-RV road trips are the perfect way to see the country and experience all it has to offer, but they can also be a lot of work.
-One essential RV road trip must have is grease.
 Grease helps to lubricate moving parts on your RV, making it easier to maneuver and reducing wear and tear.
 It can also help to prevent rust and corrosion, keeping your RV in top condition.
-So before you hit the open road, be sure to stock up on some grease!
-It might just be the thing that makes your RV trip smoother and more enjoyable.

 51. Zip Ties